datasense0823/airproject2/README.md

 - `flagged_uncertain`: Set to `TRUE` if summary includes vague words like `"maybe"`, `"probably"`, `"I think"`.
 - `flagged_too_short`: Set to `TRUE` if summary has less than 25 words.

----

-## 👩‍⚖️ Human Review Process

-After generating and scoring the summary:

-### ✅ If approved:

-## 👩‍⚖️ Human Review Process

-After generating and scoring the summary:

-### ✅ If approved:
+## AFTER LLM CALL, USER SHOULD BE PROMPTED BELOW QUESTION

-Do you approve the following summary?
-(Type 'approve' or 'reject')
+**Do you approve the following summary?
+(Type 'approve' or 'reject')**

 Summary:
 "<Generated summary here>"

-shell
-Copy
-Edit

-### ❌ If rejected:

-Please describe what needs improvement in the summary:
-(e.g., "It missed the importance of tax efficiency and portfolio rebalancing.")

-pgsql
-Copy
-Edit

-Your feedback will be used to regenerate the summary.

----
+### ✅ If approved: Store Information in a Postrges SQL Table

 ## 🗃️ PostgreSQL Table Schema